Nepotism: United States

+Nepotism is found in the United States, though some employers and government agencies enact laws or policies intended to restrict the practice.

 Palm Beach County, Florida, schools reinforced nepotism rules as of 2012 to ensure an "equitable work environment".

 In December 2012, a report from The Washington Post indicated various nepotism practices from the District of Columbia and Northern Virginia's Metropolitan Washington Airports Authority (MWAA), including one family with five members working for the MWAA.
 One of the reasons given by the associate general counsel to defend the alleged nepotism was "if [the employees are] qualified and competed for [the positions] on their own, I don't see a problem with relatives working in the same organization."
 The inspector general of the U.S. Department of Transportation and the US Congress pressured the MWAA to resolve practices of nepotism.
 Authority employees are no longer allowed to directly or indirectly influence the hiring or promotion of relatives, as documented in their ethics policy.

 Politics

-President John Adams appointed his son, John Quincy Adams, as the first United States Minister to Prussia.
+President John Adams appointed his eldest son, John Quincy Adams, as the first United States Minister to Prussia.

 Around 30 family members or relatives of President Ulysses S. Grant prospered financially in some way from either government appointments or employment.

 President Franklin Roosevelt submitted the name of his son Elliott Roosevelt to the Senate for promotion to brigadier general.
 Following threats of resignation and pressure, Elliott Roosevelt was made a rated pilot during World War II.
 A suitable vacancy could not be found for him after his father's death, and his last day of service was VJ-Day.
-Franklin Roosevelt also appointed his son, James Roosevelt, as an administrative assistant to the president and a secretary to the president.
+Franklin Roosevelt also appointed his eldest son, James Roosevelt, as an administrative assistant to the president and a secretary to the president.
 James Roosevelt was the White House coordinator for 18 federal agencies.
 Time magazine suggested that he might be considered "Assistant President of the United States".

-President John F. Kennedy made his brother-in-law, Sargent Shriver, the first director of the Peace Corps and his brother, Robert F. Kennedy, Attorney General.
+President John F. Kennedy made his brother-in-law, Sargent Shriver, the first director of the Peace Corps and his younger brother, Robert F. Kennedy, Attorney General.

-President Richard Nixon appointed John Eisenhower as United States Ambassador to Belgium.
-Richard Nixon was the father of Eisenhower's daughter-in-law.
+President Richard Nixon faced lingering allegations stemming from the business dealings of his younger brother Donald Nixon, notably the younger Nixon's ties to the influential US defense businessman Howard Hughes, who loaned him $205,000 in 1956 to prop up his failing restaurant business; although the loan was never repaid, he subsequently maintained a close relationship to John H. Meier, a prominent Hughes lieutenant.
+Richard Nixon also appointed John Eisenhower as United States Ambassador to Belgium.
+Richard Nixon was the father of Eisenhower's daughter-in-law, Julie.

 In 1979, Bill Clinton, within weeks of being newly elected as Governor of Arkansas, appointed his wife, Hillary, to chair the Rural Health Advisory Committee.
 In 1993, newly elected as President of the United States, he again appointed his wife to chair a Task Force on National Health Care Reform.
 In 2013, Bill appointed his daughter, Chelsea, a member of the governing board of the Clinton Foundation and Clinton Global Initiative.